 Sounds straightforward, but focusing your efforts on these foundational elements will lay the right groundwork for your retail merchandising display.

-Consider what works best for your merchandiser.
+Consider what works best for your merchandising plan.
 Do you have a shop-in-shop program?
 A circular halo sign can lure customers to your area from across a store.
 Looking to stand out on an otherwise dull shelf?
 Lighting adds life (and the perfect spotlight) to your product.

 Messaging should be succinct, on-brand and helpful.
 Remember, you’re appealing to a new culture of skim readers who want information quickly.